JustinGOSSES/nasa-contractor-jobs-information/README.md

 Organizations that cross multiple NASA centers and don't deal with anything physical are more likely to be supportive of remote work.

 Be aware that, even if a position is remote friendly, there will likely be a need for you to come to a NASA center at the beginning of the role for finger printing and other activities.
 Many positions require you to be onsite several times a year or at least within driving distance.
 Remote can mean different things.
+Sometimes companies won't like to hire someone brand new hundreds miles away, but they're okay with existing employees being that far away.
 It is very much a "it depends" situation.

 ### Can Foreign Nationals be NASA Contractors?
 This has been a common question when I've posted positions in certain Slack channels.